 - Additional evidence of strong ties to your home country or of your ability to support yourself financially while in the United States.

 - Personal interview.

-Normally, your F-1 visa will be a “multiple-entry visa for the duration of your degree or exchange program”.
-Under this type of visa, you may leave and re-enter the U.S. up to the expiration date, as long as you have a valid I-20.
-If you receive an F-1 visa with a different entry permission such as a single entry visa or one for a period shorter than your exchange program or degree, please notify the International Programs Office upon arrival.
-You may remain in the US with an expired visa, but it will have to be renewed if you leave the US in order to re-enter.
+Normally, your student visa will be a “multiple-entry" visa for the duration of your degree or exchange program.
+Under this type of visa, you may leave and re-enter the U.S. up to the expiration date on the visa, as long as you have a valid I-20 or DS-2019.
+If you receive an student visa with a different entry permission such as a single entry visa or one for a period shorter than your exchange program or degree, please notify the International Programs Office upon arrival.
+You may remain in the US with an expired F or J visa, but it will have to be renewed if you leave the US in order to re-enter.

 For comprehensive information on obtaining visas, please see http://travel.state.gov/visa/temp/types/types_1268.html.